Sociology of Music in Social Movements|

 |Examinations and Assignments: |

-Ongoing reactions to readings, one short research paper, one long research paper.
+Ongoing reactions to readings, one short research paper, one long research paper, and an in-class oral presentation.

 |Additional Requirements and/or Comments: |